Visiting the Ruins of Pompeii

 Top 10 Area + number on the official map in parenthesis

-Visiting Pompeii ruins with Kids
+Visiting Pompeii with kids

-It isn't easy to get around Pompeii ruins with a stroller or pushchair, as the ancient Roman roads that cross the city are not navigable on wheels.
+It isn't easy to get around Pompeii with a stroller or pushchair, as the ancient Roman roads that cross the city are not navigable on wheels.
 Wheelchair users can follow a special marked route with the free map provided at the entrance, and the same itinerary can be followed with a stroller.
 Regardless, the best way to visit with infants and young children is by using a carrier or backpack.
 There are a number of Baby Points inside the archaeological park, which are small bungalows marked on the map.
 You can request keys at the park entrance and use these spaces to change and feed your infant in complete privacy.

-Where to Eat
+Where to eat

-In Sorrento, the Salumeria Aprea (located on Via Tasso in the historic center and at the beginning of Via del Mare) makes excellent Caprese sandwiches and often has “casatiello”, a soft savory bread baked with diced ham, traditionally made at Easter.
+In Sorrento, the Salumeria Aprea (located on Via Tasso in the historic center and at the beginning of Via del Mare) makes excellent Caprese sandwiches and often has “casatiello,” a soft savory bread baked with diced ham, traditionally made at Easter.
 In Naples, pick up a sandwich at a cafè or take-away near the Stazione Centrale, or stop in Eccellenze della Costiera to choose some traditional sweet treats from the Amalfi Coast.

 For a sit-down meal: